eLiSCHe/libyamlconf/docs/yaml.rst

 To load the content of a YAML file, the pyyaml module is used and called in _load_yaml:

 .. autofunction:: libyamlconf.yaml._load_yaml

+The function _is_url is used to skip URLs when resolving relative paths or checking that the files exist:

+.. autofunction:: libyamlconf.yaml._is_url